mckennapsean/dissertation/content/05-security.md

 Visualization research has sought out novel visual representations tailored to cybersecurity data.
 Network graph layouts have been adapted and focused within this domain [@Foresti2006; @Taylor2009; @Paul2013].
-Map-like visualizations of the entire internet seek to preserve the spatial location of similar types of computers across multiple datasets [@Fowlwer2014].
-Aggregated sliding slices of time is discussed by Fischer and Keim in order to support the workflow of network analysts dealing with large quantities of data [@Fischer2014].
+Map-like visualizations of the entire Internet seek to preserve the spatial location of similar types of computers across multiple datasets [@Fowlwer2014].
+Aggregating sliding slices of time is discussed by Fischer and Keim in order to support the workflow of network analysts dealing with large quantities of data [@Fischer2014].
 These techniques could be useful, but most of them have not been evaluated with